Newborn Brain Injury Study Results Released by Physicians

-A new report that focused on newborn brain injury and other birth injuries was recently released by the American College of Obstetricians and Gynecologists (ACOG) and the American Academy of Pediatrics (AAP).
-This is first updated report on the subject since a previous 2003 study.
+A new report focusing on newborn brain injury and other birth injuries was recently released by the American College of Obstetricians and Gynecologists (ACOG) and the American Academy of Pediatrics (AAP).
+This is first such report on infant brain damage since a previous study done in 2003.

-According to the results of the study, there are a myriad of reasons that newborn brain injury may occur during and shortly after birth.
+According to the study, there are a number of reasons that brain injury occurs during and shortly after birth.
 Entitled “Neonatal Encephalopathy and Neurologic Outcome,” the study researched a wide spectrum of conditions that may affect the brain during birth.
 Some of the most common reasons for these types of injuries include:

 - Oxygen deprivation

 - Hypoxic ischemic injury

 - Genetic disorders

 - Metabolic disorders

 This new study focuses on the reasons behind the conditions that cause infant brain damage.
 It further focuses on what can be done to prevent them in the future.
 According to Mary E. D’Alton, MD, of the Columbia University Medical Center in New York , by performing a root-cause analysis, experts may be able to understand how to prevent brain damage and other injuries, such as infant stroke, before they happen.